 Becoming a Freelance Writer Provides Job Security

 Okay, I know what you're thinking.
 “Steady work provides security.”
 Sure, in theory.

-Yes, your income as a freelance writer is incumbent on how much work you have each month but that doesn't make it less secure.
+Yes, your income as a freelance writer depends on how much work you have each month, but that doesn't make it less secure.
 This article by TCK Publishing says it best:

 “If your job ends, or you get laid off, or you get fired, you’ve suddenly lost 100% of your income.
 When one of a freelance clients winds down, that’s a loss of 10-20% of your income.
 And you get it back as soon as you sign a new client.
 That’s real job security in a way that relying on a boss to sign your checks doesn’t offer.”

 While taking the leap into freelancing can be a little scary, especially if you're quitting your 9-5 job, it will be worth the control you gain over your career.
 You just have to be willing to put in the effort to ensure work to find clients and maintain a steady workload.